Najee Harris

-Najee Mzee Harris (/ˈnɑːdʒi/ NAH-jee; born March 9, 1998) is an American professional football running back for the Los Angeles Chargers of the National Football League (NFL).
+Najee Mzee Harris (/ˈnɑːdʒi/ NAH-jee; born March 9, 1998) is an American professional football running back for the New York Giants of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide and was selected by the Pittsburgh Steelers in the first round of the 2021 NFL draft.
+Harris has also played for the Los Angeles Chargers.

 Early life

 Harris is from the San Francisco Bay Area.
 One of five children of a single mother, he grew up in several troubled neighborhoods, including time in a homeless shelter when he was in middle school before the family moved to Antioch.

 Harris played high school football at Antioch High School in Antioch, California.
 As a sophomore in 2014, Harris rushed for 2,263 yards with 23 touchdowns.
 As a junior he had 2,744 rushing yards and 36 touchdowns.
 As a senior, he had 2,776 rushing yards and 34 touchdowns.